 Legumes consist of all kinds of beans and include lentils and split yellow and green peas.
 Each variety of bean sparks the taste buds with its own unique flavor and texture.
 Since the digestive system may require a little time to adjust to the added fiber contained in legumes, begin with small amounts and increase slowly.
 Your own body will be your guide on how much and how quickly to increase quantities.

 Tofu, tempeh, and seitan are excellent ways to dress up a meal.
-Vegetarian cookbooks are a good source of information on how to prepare these foods and offer a myriad of creative soy food recipes.
+Vegan cookbooks are a good source of information on how to prepare these foods and offer a myriad of creative soy food recipes.
 Tofu and tempeh are made from soybeans.
 Seitan, which may be less familiar to you, is made from wheat gluten.
 Check the cooking@homew/zel feature in this web site for some helpful, easy recipes that use tofu.
-There's no need to be concerned about getting enough protein on a vegetarian diet.
-High protein foods such as tofu, tempeh, seitan, legumes, grains, nuts and seeds are all easily obtainable and offer enough diversity to make vegetarian cooking fun and adventurous.
+There's no need to be concerned about getting enough protein on a vegan diet.
+High protein foods such as tofu, tempeh, seitan, legumes, grains, nuts and seeds are all easily obtainable and offer enough diversity to make cooking fun and adventurous.
+Asparagus

 Begin by serving one plant-based meal a week.
 Plant-based foods exclude animal products entirely.
 If this feels too drastic, begin by eliminating meat, chicken, and fish at that meal, but include eggs or dairy products.
-Refer to the list of Comfort Foods below for ways to incorporate vegetarian foods without feeling that you are depriving yourself.
-Serve your vegetarian meal with one or more cooked vegetables.
+Refer to the list of Comfort Foods below for ways to incorporate vegan foods without feeling that you are depriving yourself.
+Serve your meal with one or more cooked vegetables.
 Include a salad with a variety of fresh vegetables every day.
 Browse through our feature called Vegetarian Food Companies for many helpful resources.

-Then, progress to one full day of eating vegetarian.
+Then, progress to one full day of eating vegan.
 Begin your day with a whole grain cereal, either cooked or dry, such as oatmeal using old-fashioned rolled oats or a dry cereal of oat flakes like muesli.
 Include fresh fruit that's in season, either a whole piece or two or in a fruit salad.

 When shopping for your cereal, read ingredient labels faithfully.
 Know what you are buying.
 Look for cereals that list "whole wheat flour, whole rye flour, whole barley flour, etc." rather than the highly refined "wheat flour, or enriched wheat flour."
 Refined cereals are lacking vitamins and minerals that whole grains contain naturally.
 Whole grain products are also higher in dietary fiber that becomes lost in the refining process.
 Look at the nutritional labels.
 A truly healthy cereal should have at least 5 grams of fiber per serving.

 Include several pieces of fresh fruit daily.
 Fruits are a combination of whole simple and complex carbohydrates and provide vitamins, minerals, and a vast array of phytonutrients.
 These are plant chemicals that are packed with powerful antioxidants that work to prevent diseases like cancer.
+Banana

 Drink plenty of water, the beverage most available to us in nature.
 Doctors recommend drinking at least eight glasses of water per day.
 Eliminate non-nutritional beverages that provide only empty calories, and replace them with water.
 Other acceptable beverages include mineral water, herbal teas, and pure fruit and vegetable juices in small quantities.